jspecht3/terminal-tutorial/README.md

 # Terminal Tutorial
 This is a quick unix-based (Linux and macOS) terminal tutorial geared towards complete beginners.
 The goal of this tutorial is to be in-depth, but to give you the tools needed to navigate the terminal competently.

 For most things in life, it is best to establish a basic framework and incrementally add new things as time progresses; the shell is no different.
 For now, this tutorial should be all you need, but this is a very brief introduction and should only be the beginning of your journey.

+This tutorial moves fairly quickly and only brushes on each topic, so if you are struggling to remember how to use each command, that is fine.
+The goal of this tutorial is exposing you to each concept so you understand they exist and can search for them later.
+Do not worry if you do not remember how to do everything here, but do try to remember that they can be done.
+The internet is a powerful technology and, as long as you can phrase a question well enough, there is almost assuredly an answer out there.

 If you are a complete beginner, you should start at the [Introduction](#introduction) and follow the tutorial on your machine.
 If you just want a list of the commands and aliases, go to the [List of Commands and Aliases](#list-of-commands-and-aliases).